mwittig/openIDM_artifacts/README.md

 <br/>
 <b>relationships_as_managed_objects</b>
 <br/>
-This samples models relationships between different managed objects, as managed objects themselves.
+This sample models relationships between different managed objects, as managed objects themselves.
 An example is the relationship between a parent and child, being handled via a new managed object type called family.
 This is implemented via basic managed object hook scripts, such as onDelete, postCreate and so on.
 Copy the scripts to the appropriate folder.
 An endpoint is used to create the child object, in order to capture the creators _id and store that server side.
 <br/>